Try Laser Therapy for Your Acne Scarring

-The unique advantage of laser therapies for acne is that the operator of the laser can choose the intensity of the treatment, targeting exactly the layer of the skin that is most important to changing the texture and contours of the skin.
-Low-power laser therapies are usually referred to as “cool,” while higher-power laser therapies are known as “hot.”
+The unique advantage of laser therapies for acne1 is that the operator of the laser can choose the intensity of the treatment, targeting exactly the layer of the skin that is most important to changing the texture and contours of the skin.
+Low-power laser therapies are usually referred to as “cool2,” while higher-power laser therapies are known as “hot3.”
 Cool lasers act by heating water in blood plasma, while hot lasers activate hemoglobin in red blood cells.
 Cool Lasers for At-Home Use

 At-home laser kits generate just enough power to stimulate the circulation of fluids beneath the skin.
 The water in blood plasma warms up slightly so blood flows faster through the skin.
 This allows the skin to circulate more inflammatory substances out and more oxygen and nutrients in.

 Acne-affected skin is pushed to the surface and dies5, gradually replaced by skin beneath it.
 Sometimes this is all that is needed to clear up blemishes, although the process is not very helpful for scars.
 Many users of home acne laser treatment kits find the initial $100 to $300 expense to be a very worthwhile investment.

 The Medical Office Version of Cool Laser Acne Therapy

 There is also a more powerful “cool” laser used in dermatologist offices.
 This laser also works by heating water in the blood circulating in the skin6.
 The doctor’s office version of the cool laser is designed to bring water in blood plasma, but not any other surrounding tissues, to the boiling point.
 Just 30 millionths of an inch (about 0.00012 mm) of skin is affected, but that is enough to kill blood cells and interrupt circulation of fluids beneath the skin.
 Acne-affected skin on the surface dies and falls off, and almost always grows back smooth.